Social Cost of Carbon Explorer

 Parameters and Outputs

-Within each module, one or multiple parameters can be specified using dropdown menus.
-You can select an output using buttons.
-The data outputs are depicted in two charts: a time-series chart on the left, and a histogram on the right.
+Within each module, one or multiple parameters can be specified using buttons or dropdown menus.
+You can select an output using the dropdown menu labelled “Output”.
+The data outputs are depicted in two charts: a time-series chart on the left (on the y axis), and a histogram on the right (on the x axis).
+What is shown in the charts is also affected by the modeling parameters specified in the other buttons and dropdown menus.
+Selecting parameters represented by buttons, such as the socioeconomic scenarios, makes the outputs appear for those parameter settings.

-Most time-series charts in the SCC Explorer depict median projections between 2020 and 2100, and are determined by the combination of modeling parameters specified in the dropdown menus.
-Clicking 'show all' in any parameter dropdown menu facilitates comparison across different parameters.
-Some data lines in the time series chart are surrounded by a shaded area, which depicts a 95% interval.
+Some data lines in the time series chart are surrounded by a shaded area, which depicts a 95% uncertainty range.
 This means that after running our model 10,000 times, the central 95% of pathways generated for this output fell into this range.
 The quantification of this uncertainty is a unique feature of the RFF-SPs.
-The SSP scenarios developed for the IPCC process only feature point estimates, so do not quantify uncertainty, and do not have a shaded area.
+The SSP scenarios developed for the IPCC process only feature point estimates, so do not quantify uncertainty in socioeconomic scenarios and hence do not have shaded areas except when coupled with other uncertain parameters.

 1. Socioeconomic Module

-- The socioeconomics parameter dropdown offers, by default, ‘RFF-SPs’.
-These are probabilistic projections of population, GDP, and greenhouse gas emissions developed by RFF’s Social Cost of Carbon Initiative and our collaborators.
-Also offered in the dropdown are various “Shared Socioeconomic Pathway” scenarios, or SSPs, which are used by the Intergovernmental Panel on Climate Change.
-Under the most optimistic of these pathways, SSP1, you can see a lower median emissions projection.
+- The socioeconomics scenarios are controlled by selectable buttons.
+By default results are shown for two sets of socioeconomic scenarios, the RFF Socioeconomic Projections (RFF-SPs) and the Shared Socioeconomic Pathway 2 (SSP2).
+The RFF-SPs are probabilistic projections of population, GDP, and greenhouse gas emissions developed by RFF’s Social Cost of Carbon Initiative and our collaborators.
+Also offered are buttons for various other “Shared Socioeconomic Pathway” scenarios, or SSPs, which are used by the Intergovernmental Panel on Climate Change.
+Under the most optimistic of these pathways, SSP1, you can see a lower emissions projection.
 SSP2 presents a more middle of the road future; SSP3 and 5 present more pessimistic projections.
+These can be seen by exploring the Output dropdown menu, which we turn to next.

-The choice of socioeconomics parameter determines the values of three outputs from the first module:
+The choice of socioeconomics parameter determines the values of five outputs from the first module.
+These can be chosen by clicking on the Output dropdown menu and selecting the desired value under the Socioeconomic Output header

-- CO₂ Emissions—median projections of world carbon dioxide emissions each year between 2020 and 2100.
+- Emissions of the greenhouse gases CO2, CH4, and N2O—projections of world emissions of each gas in each year between 2020 and 2100.

 - World GDP per Capita Growth—annualized median economic growth rates from 2020.
 Because 2020 is our base year, the GDP per Capita Growth chart begins after that in 2030.